Everyone needs it. It’s not just meatheads.

 Now, that being said, I’m not going to go on the low-end, but I’m also not on the crazy high-end either.
 I’m right there in that medium range (which I actually referred to as the high-end if you’re going by my headings).

-For that reason, I recommend you intake .8-1g of protein per bodyweight each day.
+For that reason, I recommend you intake .8-1g of protein per pound of body weight each day.

 Shoot for the stars, eh?